A Gest of Robyn Hode: Fifth Fytte

-Episode 3 (Sixth Fytte)
+Sixth Fytte

 The High Sheriff of Nottingham raises a large army from around the countryside to besiege Sir Richard's castle.
 Traitorous Knight, the proud Sheriff shouts to Sir Richard, you harbor the King's enemy against the law.
 The Knight courteously agrees that he is doing so.
 Sir Richard adds, tell our King what has happened, and see what he says.

 The Sheriff rides to London, and tells the King that Sir Richard is supporting the outlaw band.
 Furthermore, he tells the King, Sir Richard is using the outlaws to set himself up as lord of the north land.
 The King said he would be in Nottingham in two weeks, and that the Sheriff is to gather more archers from all over the countryside.
 In the meantime, Robin Hood returns to the greenwood, where Little John later joins him after his knee heals.

 Having missed his chance to capture Robin, the Sheriff lies in wait to capture Sir Richard instead.
 He finally overcomes the gentle Knight as he is hawking by the river, and takes him to Nottingham.
 When Sir Richard's wife is told what has happened, she rides out to the greenwood to find Robin.
 For Our dear Lady's sake, she implores Robin, don't let my husband be killed for supporting you.
 Who took your lord, asks Robin.
 The Sheriff, she replies, and they are not more than three miles from here.
 Robin quickly gathers his men and they run towards Nottingham.

 The fellowship catches up with the Sheriff.
 Robin stops the Sheriff, asking about the news from the King.
 Robin then quickly draws his bow, and lets loose an arrow that knocks the Sheriff off his horse.
 Before the Sheriff can rise, Robin beheads him with his sword.
 Lie there, proud Sheriff, taunts Robin, no man could trust you while you were alive.

 The rest of the fellowship attack the Sheriff's men and cut them down.
 Robin leaps to Sir Richard's side, cuts his bonds, and hands him a bow.
 Come to the greenwood with me, Robin orders, until I can get us "... grace/Of Edward, our comely king."